sam0x17/macro_magic/README.md

 impls, unnamed decl macros, and use declarations.
 The macro takes no arguments.

-When you apply `#[export_tokens]` to an item, a `const` variable is generated immediately after the set to a `&'static str` containing the source code of the item.
+When you apply `#[export_tokens]` to an item, a `const` variable is generated immediately after the item and set to a `&'static str` containing the source code of the item.
 The `const` variable is hidden from docs and its name consists of the upcased item name (i.e. the ident), prefixed with `__EXPORT_TOKENS__`, to avoid any collisions with any legitimate constants that may have been defined.
 See the example below for a plausible expansion:

 ### Expansion